emmastout01/split_it_up/README.md

 # Split it Up!
 Cost Sharing Made Simple

 Split it Up! is a cost-sharing application that aims to provide housemates with an easy way to track and split up communal house expenses.
 It allows users to join a house or create an existing house and view a cost dashboard (including a "who still owes what?" table) for their house, as well as a table of all transactions for the month.
-Users can add, edite, and delete transactions.
+Users can add, edit, and delete transactions.

 ## Built With

-AngularJS
+- AngularJS
-Express
+- Express
-Node.js
+- Node.js
-PostgreSQL
+- PostgreSQL
-Angular Material
+- Angular Material
-Passport
+- Passport
-Moment.js
+- Moment.js
-FileStack API
+- FileStack API

 ## Getting Started